Writing A Literary Analysis Through The Lens Of A Quotation

 • Representative of the author's style: Consider the author's distinctive writing style, voice, and use of literary devices.
 Does the quote exemplify these stylistic choices?
 Does it showcase the author's unique perspective or philosophical leanings?

-• Supported by textual evidence: Before settling on a quote, ensure you can find sufficient supporting evidence within the text to build a robust argument.
+• Supported by textual evidence: Before settling on a quote, ensure you can find sufficient supporting evidence within the text to build a strong argument.
 This includes specific scenes, character actions, dialogue, and narrative techniques that connect to and illustrate the meaning you derive from your chosen quote.

 II.
 Crafting a Powerful Thesis Statement: Guiding Your Argument